Food Poisoning Causes, Symptoms, and Remedies: How to Prevent Food Poisoning

 Here are some ways to prevent foodborne illnesses:

-Avoid too much consumption of food with a high risk of this bacteria.
 When eating with other people, avoid sharing utensils and food.
 It is also important to practice proper hygiene, like washing hands thoroughly before and after eating.

 Avoid eating raw eggs, undercooked beef or poultry, and unpasteurized milk.
 Use separate containers, utensils, and separate refrigerator storage for meats and produce.
 Before and after preparing food, wash your hands using warm water and soap.